Wednesday, April 24, 2024

 I'm breaking this post into 2 parts because this was a memorable day.

-After visiting the ancient ruins of Phillip, we enjoyed a delicious Greek meal at the nearby restaurant and small museum store/bookshop.
+After visiting the ancient ruins of Phillipi, we enjoyed a delicious Greek meal at the nearby restaurant and small museum store/bookshop.
 I think I had Greek salads at least 3 or maybe 4 days in a row. ha!
 You'd think with all the walking we did, plus the salads I would have lost some weight, but alas, there was the huge buffets, the Turkish Delights (with or without nuts, rose flavored being the most popular) and then the baklava and other honey-drenched desserts all over Turkey and Greece.

 Anyway, after lunch we drove a short distance to the town (Lydia) where Paul met Lydia (seller of purple) and other believers at the river where they worshipped.
-At some of these sites (like the ruins of ancient Phillip) we know that Paul was there and there is even a crypt that is thought to be the place he was imprisoned, but admittedly no one knows the exact spot.
+At some of these sites (like the ruins of ancient Phillipi) we know that Paul was there and there is even a crypt that is thought to be the place he was imprisoned, but admittedly no one knows the exact spot.
 Same for Lydia, we don't know the exact spot along the river that they met, but we do know the river.
 We visited the Baptistery of Saint Lydia where Paul baptized Lydia and her entire family in 49 or 50 A.D.
 There we read the account from scripture together and Pastor Craig explained about the selling of purple in those days.

 Believe it or not, it takes 10,000 of these guys (below) to make enough dye to color an average size ladies blouse.
 In those days, only royalty wore purple (or perhaps the very wealthy).
 This explains why a purple robe was put on Jesus before His crucifixion - because He claimed to be a king.
 Of course they were mocking Him because they didn't believe that He really WAS a king!